8eon/Materials-Project-natural-lang-explorer/README.md

 In instances where specific property data is unavailable in the Materials Project database, the model may utilize its internal training data.
 Users are encouraged to cross-reference LLM-synthesized insights with peer-reviewed literature and explicitly request API verification for critical research data.

 ### 3. API Rate Limiting
 This application utilizes the Google Gemini and Materials Project APIs.
-Usage is subject to the respective service tier limits (e.g., the Gemini 3 Flash free tier currently allows **15 requests per minute**).
+Usage is subject to the respective service tier limits.
+The Gemini 3 Flash free tier currently allows **15 requests per minute**.

 ---

 ## Support and Contributions

 ### Reporting Issues
 If you encounter bugs, technical inconsistencies, or unexpected behavior, please open an issue in the **[GitHub Issue Tracker](https://github.com/8eon/Materials-Project-natural-lang-explorer/issues)**.
-Detailed bug reports with steps to reproduce the issue are highly appreciated.

 ### Contributions
 Contributions to the project are welcome.
 If you wish to propose new features, scientific modules (e.g., Elasticity, Piezoelectricity), or UI improvements: